-The first The Last of Us game was released way back in June 2013, which is almost six years ago.
-While many fans have been looking forward to The Last of Us Part 2 for quite some time, their wait for its launch might very well soon be over.
+The first The Last of Us game was released way back in June 2013, almost six years ago.
+While many fans have hope that The Last of Us Part 2 will finally arrive in 2019, rumors suggest that they might be waiting even longer.

 The silence is deafening, and has in turn caused massive hype for the sequel.
-There have been some clues to suggest the next instalment isn't too far away, including some interesting movement in the PS online store, leaked release dates, and information from industry insiders, but how does that stack up with recent developments?
+There have been some clues to suggest the next instalment isn't too far away, including some interesting movement in the PlayStation Store, leaked release dates, and information from industry insiders, but how does that stack up with recent developments?
 Let's find out...

-Firstly, a game retailer based in Peru, LAWGAMERS, posted an advert for the upcoming title that seems to feature 'October 2019' as the launch date - according to a report from The Loot Gaming.
+Firstly, a Peruvian retailer posted an advert for the upcoming title that gave it an 'October 2019' launch date - as found by The Loot Gaming.

 Following that, European retailer ProGamingShop posted a number of listings for upcoming titles, with Cyberpunk 2077 and The Last of Us Part 2 given what looked to be a potential release date.
-According to ComicBook on April 21, the advertisement slated a release date of September 27, 2019.
+According to ComicBook on April 21, the advertisement slated September 27, 2019 as the release date.

-It seems those waiting for a Last of Us Part 2 release date, or any news whatsoever for that matter, are becoming impatient.
-One Twitter user highlighted the fact it has been nearly a year since any official news come out about the game.
+Those waiting for a Last of Us Part 2 news are becoming impatient.
+One Twitter user highlighted the fact it has been nearly a year since any official information came out about the game.

-While no news was provided in return, Director of Communications at Naughty Dog, and video game developer Arne Meyer, did provide a response.
-He said: "Can't say much, but we'll put new things out when it and we are ready.
+While no news was provided in return, Director of Communications at Naughty Dog Arne Meyer, did provide a response.
+He tweeted "Can't say much, but we'll put new things out when it and we are ready.
 Appreciate you and all of our fans' patience!"